-In practice, researchers are often primarily interested in the main effects and low-order interactions (up to order $K'$, with a canonical choice being $K' = 2$) and assume high-order interactions are negligible.
-For example, \cite{olsson2017interactions} studied the interactions between genetic, lifestyle, and environmental risk factors for multiple sclerosis by screening through the two-factor interactions. \cite{ahnquist2012social} accounted for the interaction of social capital and economic hardships while studying the social determinants of health outcomes.
-To this end, let $[K]_{k}:=\{J\subseteq[K]: 0<|J|\leq k\}$ denote the set of all $k$th-order and lower-order treatment interaction index subsets.
+In practice, researchers are often primarily interested in the main effects and low-order interactions up to order $K'$ and assume high-order interactions are negligible.
+For instance, a canonical choice is $K' = 2$.
+Let $[K]_{k}=\{J\subseteq[K]: 0<|J|\leq k\}$ denote the set of all $k$th-order and lower-order treatment interaction index subsets.
 Therefore, we assume that the outcome depends on treatment combination $\mathbf{z}$ only through treatment interactions in $\bKK$.